5 things not to miss at the Pittsburgh Vintage Grand Prix

 The Pittsburgh Vintage Grand Prix traditionally honors one make of car as its Marque of the Year during the world-class summer motorsport event held in and around Schenley Park in Oakland.

-For this year’s 37th PVGP July 11-21, benefiting the Autism Society of Pittsburgh and Merakey Allegheny Valley School, the celebrated marque will be Shelby and Mustang – and Jason Uhler of McCandless couldn’t be happier.
+For this year’s 37th PVGP through July 21, benefiting the Autism Society of Pittsburgh and Merakey Allegheny Valley School, the celebrated marque will be Shelby and Mustang – and Jason Uhler of McCandless couldn’t be happier.

 Back to the ’60s